wnechtman/QCF-Dynamic-Factor-Rotation/Code/README.md

 # Code

-Here is a list of the code and a brief description of each file:
+Here is a list of code for the project:

 - Beta_Tests.ipynb
 - Bizz_cycle_v2.ipynb